Tamon's B-Side: Singles

+Stage play

+A stage play adaptation was announced on March 5, 2026.
+It will be directed by Yū Fukuzawa based on a screenplay by Keita Kawajiri, with Yoshihiko Aramaki serving as the producer.
+The play is set to open at the Tennozu Galaxy Theater in Tokyo in September 2026.

 Other media

 A voice drama adaptation, featuring Takuya Eguchi, Toshiki Masuda, and =Love member Maika Sasaki, was included in an issue of Hana to Yume published on October 20, 2022.

 Reception

-In 2022, Tamon's B-Side was nominated for the Next Manga Awards in the Print Manga category, where it placed 11th out of 50 nominees.
+By December 2025, Tamon's B-Side had over 1.75 million copies in circulation, including digital versions; by January 2026, it had over 2.6 million copies in circulation, including digital versions.
+In 2022, the series was nominated for the Next Manga Awards in the Print Manga category, where it placed 11th out of 50 nominees.
 It ranked sixth for the same award in the following year.
 The series ranked ninth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for female readers.
 It also ranked fourth in the "Nationwide Publishers Recommended Comics of 2023" list.
-The series has been nominated for the 47th Kodansha Manga Award in the shōjo category.
+The series was nominated for the 47th Kodansha Manga Award in the shōjo category.